embercsi/ember-csi/README.md

 In both cases it should not have the `export` command:

 ```
-    X_CSI_CINDERLIB_CONFIG={"project_id":"com.redhat.cinderlib-csi","user_id":"com.redhat.cinderlib-csi","root_helper":"sudo","disable_logs":false,"debug":true}
+    X_CSI_EMBER_CONFIG={"project_id":"io.ember-csi","user_id":"io.ember-csi","root_helper":"sudo","disable_logs":false,"debug":true}

 ```

-Besides this basic debugging level, the cinderlib-CSI plugin also supports live debugging when run in the baremetal and when running as a container.
+Besides this basic debugging level, the Ember CSI plugin also supports live debugging when run in the baremetal and when running as a container.

 There are two mechanisms that can be used to debug the driver: with `pdb`, and with `rpdb`.

 The difference between them is that `pdb` works with stdin and stdout, whereas `rpdb` opens port 4444 to accept remote connections for debugging.

-Debugging the cinderlib-CSI plugin requires enabling debugging on the plugin before starting it, and then one it is running we have to turn it on.
+Debugging the Ember CSI plugin requires enabling debugging on the plugin before starting it, and then one it is running we have to turn it on.

 Enabling debugging is done using the `X_CSI_DEBUG_MODE` environmental variable.
 Setting it to `pdb` or `rpdb` will enable debugging.
 The plugin has this feature disabled by default, but our *latest* and *master* containers have it enabled by default with `rpdb`.